inc-abhishek/Chatore-M5/README.md

 - **Backend**:
   - **Firebase**: Used for user authentication and real-time database functionality.

-  ** Contributing **
+  ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please fork the repository and submit a pull request.
 To contribute, follow these steps:
-----Fork the repository.----
+-Fork the repository.
-----Create a new branch:----
+-Create a new branch

-**Contact**
-For any inquiries or feedback, feel free to reach out:
+##Contact

-Name: Abhishek Pal
+-Name: Abhishek Pal
-Email: paljiabhishek184@gmail.com
+-Email: paljiabhishek184@gmail.com
-GitHub Profile: inc-abhishek
+-GitHub Profile: inc-abhishek